About Columbia University

 A wide range of undergraduate-level and graduate-level courses, certificates, and programs in over 50 areas of study are available for international students.
 Classes are held on Columbia’s beautiful campus in the Morningside Heights neighborhood of Manhattan, and as a student, you will gain access to all campus facilities, including one of the largest academic library systems in the country, computer labs, the gym and fitness center, as well as numerous nearby cafés and lounges.

-Course listings for Summer 2024 will be available HERE in mid-December.
+Course listings for Summer 2025 will be available HERE.
 In order to be eligible for a student (F-1) visa, students who are not United States citizens or permanent residents must maintain full-time status by registering for at least 6 points of credit-bearing courses in the six-week session.

 Program Date